 Ride along during our rainy zip line and AdrenaLine rides at Rainforest Adventures Atlantic in our video, below.

 And, yes, even with all that excitement it’s still possible to look around and enjoy your unique POV near the tree tops in the jungle.
 We even caught a fleeting glimpse of a lesser anteater (aka the Southern tamandua) on the ground below one of the platforms–our first ever spotting of this species.
-Its black and tan coloring and its size made us think it was a German shepherd for a moment.
+Its black and tan coloring and its size made us think it was a German shepherd until we got a closer look.

 In 2012 Rainforest Adventures bought a jungle adventure park near Tulum, Mexico called Hidden Worlds along with its one-of-a-kind roller coaster zip line.
 We were actually part of the team that test-rode this unique thrill ride, an adventure we won’t forget any time soon.